cedrickchee/chatgpt-universe/README.md

 We want a ChatGPT alternative like Stable Diffusion.

+Frustrated by all the gatekeeping around AI?
+Still waiting or cannot get access to LLaMA? <!-- LLaMA is for research only and has a restrictive license (not for commercial use).
+AI is fundamentally entrenched in gatekeeping.
+Still remember Kaggle winners keeping their model to themselves?
+Unpopular opinon: until engineers can read and understand the latest research papers, we won't be there. -->

 **Goals**

 - Open source effort towards OpenAI's ChatGPT.
 - Reverse engineer and replicate ChatGPT models and training data.
+- Truly open models.
+100% non-profit.
+100% free.

 **Ultimate goal:** self-hosted version of ChatGPT.